Georgia Mesothelioma Treatment and Doctors

 If you have been diagnosed with mesothelioma, talk to your medical team about the possibility of participating in a clinical trial.
 These studies give patients like you access to treatments not available to most people.
 Mesothelioma is rare, so there are fewer trials.

-Georgia is currently home to five clinical trials recruiting patients with mesothelioma.
+These are a few of the clinical trials with locations in Georgia that are recruiting mesothelioma patients.
 Your medical team can help you determine if you qualify for or could benefit from any of these:

 - Phase 1 Study of INBRX-109 in Subjects With Locally Advanced or Metastatic Solid Tumors Including Sarcomas.
 For this trial, researchers need mesothelioma patients to determine the effectiveness of an immunotherapy drug on advanced cancers.[9]